Mount Yoshino [吉野山]

-Generally, the area of Yoshino is located about 250-850 meters above
+The main area of Yoshino is located at 250 to 850 meters above sea level.

-The lowest point is the entrance of Yoshino, and there is the terminal station of Kintetsu Yoshino Line.
+The lowest point is the entrance of Yoshino, and there is the terminal station of Yoshino Line of Kintetsu Railway.

-In this area, some temples and shrines are dotted.
+And some temples and shrines are dotted in this area.

 "Senbon" means "a thousand trees".

-At each district, we can see thousands of cherry trees at one view.
-So such name has been given.
+But, we can see some thousands of cherry trees at one view in each district.